Air in the Substrate

 • The feedback topology chapter supplies the architecture (co-rotating disk + counter-rotating boundary + polar exits + radiated residual) that the planetary three-cell circulation, the hurricane, and the polar vortex all express at their respective scales.

 • The water chapter supplies the R_\text{cross} formula and the substrate-locking number N_\text{lock}, which this chapter applies to atmospheric eddy viscosities and rotation rates.
-The mechanism is the same; only the host medium has changed.
+It also supplies the three-step convergence-and-lock mechanism for modon formation, which the equatorial modon / MJO section above applies to moist tropical air with the planetary vorticity gradient and condensation-driven mass convergence playing the roles of the substrate’s chirality-coherent sheets and atomic boundary collapse.
+The mechanism is the same; only the host medium and the convergence driver have changed.

 • The fire chapter establishes the firestorm as the local atmospheric assertion of the substrate’s preferred geometry.
 Hurricanes and tornadoes are the same architecture expressed in the absence of fire — pure rotational organization in moist air.